Greg Alexander: Penrith Panthers

 In the 34–10 second test win a week later at the Stade Gilbert Brutus in Perpignan, a hamstring injury ruled out Laurie Daley.
-This saw Dale Shearer move from the wing to the centres and Brandy was selected on the wing where he kicked 3 goals to go along with his memorable try which resulted in his gymnastics style backflip celebration.
-He had performed the backflip several times at training while in England (claiming it was something he had learned in gymnastics while still in school) and had wanted to do it after scoring a try in a game, but with Australia, in a battle to retain The Ashes, he felt the circumstances were never right.
-However, as the second test against the French was also the final game of the Kangaroo tour, he allowed himself the luxury of the backflip in front of the TV cameras.
+This saw Dale Shearer move from the wing to the centres with coach Bob Fulton selecting Brandy on the wing (he had played on the wing against Widnes, as well as earlier in the tour playing 60 minutes on the wing against Castleford).
+In his only Test on the flank, Brandy kicked 3 goals to go along with his memorable try where he evaded French fullback David Fraisse who had earlier shown great pace to run down Kangaroos speedsters Shearer and Andrew Ettingshausen and prevent both from scoring.
+Brandy's subsequent first half try resulted in a gymnastics style backflip celebration.
+He had performed the backflip several times at training while in England (claiming it was something he had learned in gymnastics while still in school) and had wanted to do it after scoring a try in a game, saying he almost did almost done so after scoring against 1989 World Club Champions, Widnes.
+But, with Australia in a battle to retain The Ashes, he felt the circumstances were never right.
+However, as the second test against the French was also the final game of the Kangaroo tour and there being little chance of a French win, he allowed himself the luxury of the backflip in front of the TV cameras.

 Alexander captained the Panthers to their maiden premiership in 1991, the Panthers reversing the result of the 1990 Grand Final with a 19–12 win over Canberra.
 From halfback, Alexander took control of the game in the 2nd half with his kicking game which included a 38-metre field goal to give Penrith a 13–12 lead following a Brad Izzard try under the posts which were converted by Alexander.
 Later a majestic sideline conversion of Royce Simmons' 2nd try of the game sealed the win for the Panthers.
 The Phil Gould coached Panthers never fell below 4th on the ladder for the season (Round 2) and never lost the competition lead after regaining it following Round 14 of the 22 round season.
 From Round 14 the Panthers only loss of the season was a 14–12 away loss to Cronulla-Sutherland in Round 20.